khufuproject/khufu_opinion/README.txt

 the Jinja2_ templating system.
 This template language is based on the Django templating language.

-RapidGiza produces two template files by default, one containing the overall layout called, ``layout.jinja2`` and one for the default main page called, ``main.jinja2``.
+khufu_opinion produces two template files by default, one containing the overall layout called, ``layout.jinja2`` and one for the default main page called, ``main.jinja2``.